 Our Kid Reviewer enjoyed the the back ‘fun stuff’ pages which had content such as the ‘funny fill-in’ page where different word types are placed in a story to make it ridiculous.

 - Monthly.
 52 pages.
-Subscription £36-£50 per year depending on package, ipad version also available, or £4.25 per issue – widely available in newsagents.
+Subscription £36-£50 per year depending on package, digital edition also available. £4.25 per issue – widely available in newsagents.

 - Perfect for: 7-12 year olds interested in animals, science and the natural world.